PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 DataLab 2, Goal(s):

 - [ ] Builds, (trains), and evaluates a traditional and DL object detection model on the real-life data ('difficult' object detection task)
+- [ ] Optimize the hyperparameters of the DL object detection model on the real-life data ('difficult' object detection task)
 - [ ] Compares and contrasts traditional and DL object detection techniques, and subsequently determines which implementation, - i.e, object detection model, provides the best performance on the real-life data ('difficult' object detection task)

 ### Week 4